Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Debiasing and kernel smoothing

-with probability at least $1-O((rT+n)^{-1})-\epsilon_{c_2,n}$ for some constant $c>0$ that depends on $c_1$, $c_2$, $c_3$, $c_\delta$, and $K$. \end{theorem}
+with probability at least $1-O\{(rT+n)^{-1}\}-\epsilon_{c_2,n}$ for some constant $c>0$ that depends on $c_1$, $c_2$, $c_3$, $c_\delta$, and $K$. \end{theorem}

-Observe that if $\gamma r$ is close to 1 or larger, then our bound in Theorem \ref{thm:consistency} is vacuously true since $L(G^{(t)}, \hat{G}^{(t)})$ has to be less than 1, see \eqref{eq:hamming}.
-Notably, Assumption \ref{ass:alignability} is not needed to estimate the community structure of a particular network consistently, but we discuss its importance in the next section.
+The proof of Theorem \ref{thm:consistency} relies on the bias-variance decomposition stated in Lemma \ref{lem:decomposition}, where techniques developed in \cite{lei2020bias} are used to bound the ``variance'' terms while a new, detailed analysis tracks how membership changes affect the ``bias'' term.
+Observe that if $\gamma r$ is close to 1 or larger, then our bound in Theorem \ref{thm:consistency} is vacuously true since $L(M^{(t)}, \hat{M}^{(t)})$ has to be less than 1, see \eqref{eq:hamming}.

 \begin{remark}[Explicit relation between $r$ and minimal eigenvalue in Assumption \ref{ass:connectivity_min_eig}] We expand upon Remark \ref{remark_eigenvalue1}.
-In Theorem \ref{thm:consistency}, we had stated the bandwidth $r$ distinctly from the bandwidth $\delta$ used to define the minimum eigenvalue $c_{\delta}$ stated in Assumption \ref{ass:connectivity_min_eig} for simplicity of exposition.
+In Theorem \ref{thm:consistency}, we state the bandwidth $r$ separately from the bandwidth $\delta$ used to define the minimum eigenvalue $c_{\delta}$ stated in Assumption \ref{ass:connectivity_min_eig} for simplicity of exposition.
 We can derive a similar theorem where both bandwidths are the same, i.e., $r=\delta$.
 This is because the minimum eigenvalue $c_{\delta}$ only appears in the denominator when applying Davis-Kahan.
 Hence, we can rewrite RHS of \eqref{eq:theorem_rate} to explicitly include the dependency on $c_{\delta}$, which would result in an upper bound proportional to

 If $c_{\delta} = 0$, the above equation would equal infinity, yielding a vacuously true upper bound. \end{remark}